Aleph-Alpha/pharia-kernel-sdk-py/docs/source/how_to.md

 You only need to define the `do_search_lookup` function and augment the incoming messages with some context.

 ## Function Calling

 The [llama3 module](references.rst#module-pharia_skill.llama3), provides support for function calling.
 It supports both user defined and built-in tools.

 ### Tool Definition

-You can define a tool by inheriting from the [Tool](references.rst#pharia_skill.llama3.Tool) class, which is a wrapper around a pydantic base model.
+You can define a tool by inheriting from the [Tool](references.rst#pharia_skill.llama3.Tool) class, which is a wrapper around a Pydantic base model.

 For example, suppose we want to give our model the ability to get the readme of a github repository.
 We can define a tool like this: